 HP Savannah Cat Info

-HP Savannah Cats = High Serval Percentage in Savannah Cats
+HP Savannah Cats = High Percentage African Serval in Savannah Cats

-First, We would like to point out that the information provided on this page is based on our (Luxury Savannahs) own opinion on percentage and HP (High Percentage) Savannah Cats.
+First, We would like to point out that the information provided on this page is based on our own opinion on percentage and HP (High Percentage) Savannah Cats.
 This information also abides by most Savannah Breeder's standards and definition of what makes a Savannah cat "HP."

 The Percentage presented in a Savannah Cat's description is represented as the percentage of Wild African Serval blood in a Savannah.

 Based on the biology of genetics and the fact that there is no testing that can be done to prove the actual percentage of Serval your Savannah has, most percentages are given as a hypothetical guess and not actual authenticity.
 (This isn't a negative thing unless the Breeder is being deceptive in the presentation.)

-In short, if and when a breeder tells you the % of Their Savannah Cat, It is not necessarily accurate, only, and unless, their serval is bred directly with a domestic cat.
+In short, if and when a breeder tells you the % of Their Savannah Cat or kittens, It is not necessarily accurate, it is their estimation and is only factual if the cat or kittens are a product of a serval being bred directly with a domestic cat.

-When a serval is bred to a domestic cat, the kittens from this breeding are 50% serval – half of the genes come from the serval parent and half of the genes come from the domestic cat parent.
-This is the only breeding where the serval percentage is known.
+When a serval is bred to a domestic cat, the kittens from this breeding are 50% serval and 50% domestic cat – half of the genes come from the serval parent and half of the genes come from the domestic cat parent.
+This is the only breeding where the serval percentage is actually known.

 What is a "HP" Savannah Cat?

-A HP (high percentage) Savannah is considered to be the authentication of the "highest" amount of wild African Serval blood that can be found in a Savannah.
+A HP (high percentage) Savannah is considered to be the authentication of the "highest" amount of wild African Serval blood that can be found in a Savannah cat.

 The highest percentage of Wild blood is found in the F1 Savannah and secondly, the F2 Savannah.

-The term "HP Savannah" used in breeding is mainly focused on the F1 and F2 Generations.
+The term "HP Savannah" used in breeding is mainly focused on the F1, F2 (and HP F3) Generations.

 Here is where the term "HP Savannah" starts to be used.